The Devil's Dance

 Of his helper and the gate man and in arena, painted man.

-The announcer echoed from his mic', "We've saved the best for last-- You know the bull,
+The announcer echoed from his mic', "We've saved the best for last--

 The Devil's Dance, and you know his bloody past.